gching/wit_ruby/README.md

     $ session.send_message("Your Message")

+To send a specific message sound file, pass over the path of the file as a parameter.

+    $ session.send_sound_message("Path to sound file")

 To get a specific messages information from the wit.ai, pass in the message's ID and use the method below.

     $ session.get_message("Message ID")